 5. Reduced Costs

 Both asynchronous and synchronous learning can reduce many of the costs associated with in-person learning.
-First, there are few to no travel costs, since the training is presented remotely.
-Second, there is a cost reduction when you have large numbers of employees participating in professional development.
+For example, there are few to no travel costs, since the training is presented remotely.
+That means no commute, no gas and no parking needed.
+For employers, it’s an easy sell, too: there is a cost reduction when there are large numbers of employees participating in professional development.
 Trainers can present to more employees, since room space isn’t a factor.
 Asynchronous online learning can further reduce the costs, as the training materials can be reused without the need for a live trainer.

 How, where and when people work are changing.
-After a year dominated by remote work, what we’re seeing today is a shift toward a hybrid model—one in which employees work part time in an office and part time in a remote setting.
+With remote work more common, what we’re seeing today is a shift toward a hybrid model—one in which employees work part time in an office and part time in a remote setting.
 In a survey of more than 1,000 workers across the U.S., 47% said they would look for another job if their employer didn’t support hybrid work.

 Yet adopting a hybrid work model can require organizations to transform how they provide professional development opportunities to meet evolving employee, business and industry needs.
 Asynchronous training can be one of the tools in your toolkit.